 \section{Acknowledgements}

-This paper was the author's Ph.D thesis ``$G$-zips and Ekedahl-Oort strata for Hodge type Shimura varieties'' (defended on October 25, 2013) supervised by Prof. Fabrizio Andreatta and Prof. Bas Edixhoven.
-He would like to thank both of them for introducing him to Shimura varieties and their reductions, for their help to him to understand Kisin's work on integral canonical models and for their suggestions about his research and writing.
+This paper contains main results of my Ph.D thesis ``$G$-zips and Ekedahl-Oort strata for Hodge type Shimura varieties'' supervised by Fabrizio Andreatta and Bas Edixhoven.
+I would like to thank both of them for introducing me to Shimura varieties and their reductions, their helps to understand Kisin's work on integral canonical models and their suggestions about my research and writing.

-He would like to thank Ben Moonen and Torsten Wedhorn for their pioneering and inspiring works on $F$-zips and Ekedahl-Oort strata, and their comments and corrections.

-He would like to thank Daniel Wortmann, a Ph.D student of Torsten Wedhorn, for his comments and corrections about subsection 2.2.10.
+I would also like to thank Ben Moonen, Torsten Wedhorn, Daniel Wortmann as well as the referees for corrections and helpful remarks.

-He would also like to thank Gerd Faltings, Mark Kisin, Frans Oort, Richard Pink, Adrian Vasiu, Eva Viehmann and Paul Ziegler for their beautiful results and useful tools without which this paper would never exist.